UNSW-CEEM/NEMSEER/CONTRIBUTING.md

 3. Install `nemseer` using `poetry`:

     - Developers should install additional `poetry` groups for development:
-      - `docs` for documentation dependencies (incompatible with test because installs anyio)
+      - `docs` for documentation dependencies
       - `style` for linters. `nemseer` uses `flake8` and `mypy` for type annotations
-      - `test` for testing utilities (incompatible with docs because installs grequests)
+      - `test` for testing utilities
       - (optional) `debug` for debugging tools

-      - For example, one of the following two lines
         ```console
-        $ poetry install --with=style,test
-        $ poetry install --with=docs,style
+        $ poetry install --with=docs,style,test
         ```

     - If you are on Windows and attempting to install dependencies results in an error such as the one below, refer to the [fix below](https://github.com/UNSW-CEEM/NEMSEER/blob/master/CONTRIBUTING.md#fix-for-running-poetry-on-windows):